 It’s one of the biggest employee wellness trends today – unlimited PTO.
 Yet some companies, though th...

-There’s no hidden meaning here – Unlimited PTO means that your employees get unlimited paid time off.
+Put literally, Unlimited PTO means that your employees get unlimited paid time off (PTO).

-When you give employees the freedom, flexibility and autonomy of an unlimited PTO policy, it stands to reason they’ll be happier.
+When you give employees more freedom, flexibility and autonomy, they’re almost always going to be happier.

-Although it may seem counterintuitive, evidence suggests that the more time employees take off (within reason), the better it is for their productivity.
+Evidence suggests that the more time employees take off (within reason), the better it is for productivity.

 Simply put, when workers have more time to recharge, they’re likely to produce at a higher level.

 Unlimited PTO policies give employees the freedom to take time off when they need it.
 This makes them more likely to stay fit and healthy, both physically and mentally.

 Greater well being leads to higher energy levels, less sickness, and better overall productivity (even if their number of days off is higher).